norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

 public IList<Timesheet> GetAllTimesheets() => _context.Timesheets.ToList();

-NOTE - The inclusion of comments is debatable.
+**OBSERVATION** - The inclusion of comments is debatable.
 It is my take that as a general rule, comments are to be reserved for places in code where the functionality may not be obvious to anyone reviewing it.

-NOTE - There are a couple of places with redundent imports (via using).
+**OBSERVATION** - There are a couple of places with redundent imports (via using).

-NOTE - There is flow in place to accomodate the submission of multiple timesheets against the same employee and project.
+**OBSERVATION** - There is no flow in place to accomodate the submission of multiple timesheets against the same employee and project.
 The inclusion of the TotalHours field would seem to suggest that aggregation is being implied here.
 I can but speculate.

-NOTE - There are no checks in place to prevent a resubmission of a same date entry for the same first/last name.
+**OBSERVATION** - There are no checks in place to prevent a resubmission of a same date entry for the same first/last name.
 Maybe this is intentional, but seems like an odd choice.

+**OBSERVATION** - There is no feedback mechanism in place to cater for successes and failures in the processing of actions.

-NOTE - There is no included web.config for handling custom errors and redirects.
+**OBSERVATION** - There is no included web.config for handling custom errors and redirects.
 The consequence of this is that any server side errors thrown are made visible in the view which is a security issue.

-b) Unit test
+## END ADD TIMESHEETS

+## UNIT TESTS

 There is only one xunit test current defined which appears to be using the Moq open source library.

+It verifies that a singular invocation matching the given expression was performed on the mock.
+In this case it is just some instance of Timesheet (It.IsAny<Timesheet>()), the specific properties of which are irrelevant.

-NOTE - There are a number of redundent imports defined which may have been left in intentionally as a clue to which additional test cases are required.
+**OBSERVATION** - There are a number of redundent imports defined which may have been left in intentionally as a clue to which additional test cases are required.

+GivenAValidTimesheet_VerifyTimesheetIdAsNonZeroPostSubmission
+Would ensure that the id field of a submitted timesheet is being updated to some non zero integer value in response to the [Key] attribution under control of the database.

+GivenAValidTimesheet_VerifyTimesheetIdPostSubmission
+Would ensure that the id field of a submitted timesheet is being updated to a specific sequential integer value in response to the [Key] attribution under control of the database.
+This would entail adding one or more timesheets as part of the same test and verifying that the id of the last entry corresponds to that expected based on sequential allocation. i.e. the third entry id would be 3

+GivenAValidTimesheet_VerifyTimesheetProperties
+Would ensure that the properties supplied for a valid timesheet are actually being stored as those properties in the database.

+GivenAValidTimesheet_VerifySortedTimesheetCount
+Fails if the sorted list size differs from the original GetAll list size

+**OBSERVATION** - If the validation routines were in place to prevent an invalid timesheet from being submitted at the controller level and a suitable mechanism were put in place to provide feedback, a set of unit tests would be required to verify failure of various scenarios.

+An invalid date (GivenAnInvalidTimesheetDate_VerifyFailureToSubmit) An undefined project type (GivenAnInvalidTimesheetProject_VerifyFailureToSubmit) An invalid number of hours (GivenAnInvalidTimesheetHours_VerifyFailureToSubmit) An unknown employee id (GivenAnInvalidTimesheetEmployeeId_VerifyFailureToSubmit)

+**NOTE** As these do not constitute explicit requirements of the ReadMe.md they will not be implemented in controller logic or in the form of xunit tests.
+They are simple mentioned here as an observation as part of more rounded implementation.

+## END UNIT TESTS